adamschoenemann/asa-analysis/README.md

 ## Code Organization
 `Anal.hs` contains the `Analysis` type and the `Optimization` type.
-These types serve as the entry points for new analysesa and optimizations.
+These types serve as the entry points for new analyses and optimizations.
+There are a few different examples of analyses and optimizations in the `Anal.*` modules.
+The supporting modules are
+    - `Data.Cmm.AST` which represents the abstract syntax of the C-- language.
+    - `Data.Cmm.Parser` which parses C-- programs.
+    - `Data.CFG` which represents the control-flow graph of a C-- program.
+    - `Data.Lat` which contains the typeclass for Lattices
+    - `Text.Pretty` which contains a simple typeclass for pretty-printing

 ## TODO:
 - Write report and presentation